MagneticParticleImaging/OpenMPIData.jl/docs/src/usage.md

 The first command will import the OpenMPIData package, the second command will download all MPI data which can last several minutes up to hours depending on the speed of your internet connection.

-The `downloadOpenMPIData()` function will not download some of the open MPI data.
+The `downloadOpenMPIData()` function will not download all of the open MPI data.
 The high resolution MPI system functions need to be manually downloaded using the command
 ```julia
 downloadCalibrationDataHighRes()
 ```
-To download the datasets for 1D, 2D, 3D or the system functions respectivly, use:
+To download the datasets for 1D, 2D, 3D or the system functions individually, use:
 ```julia
  download1DData()
  download2DData()